gcanti/fp-ts/README.md

 The stable version is tested against TypeScript 2.6.x, but should run with TypeScript 2.2.2+ too

+# Flowtype compatibility

+The shadow files are tested against 0.59.0

 # Technical overview

 The idea (faking higher kinded types in TypeScript) is based on